This post was originally published on Sep 17, 2015 but has been updated to reflect the latest information.

 Http in our

 DataService to fetch our data from a remote server.
 Let’s quickly do that.
-First, we need providers for the injector, so it knows about
+First, we need to import Angular’s

 Http in our service to actually use it.

 Boom.
 This thing is going to explode.
 As soon as we run this code in the browser, we’ll get the following error:

 Cannot resolve all parameters for DataService(?).
 Make sure they all have valid type or annotations.

 It basically says that it can’t resolve the

 DataService because Angular doesn’t know the type and therefore, no provider that can be used to resolve the dependency.
 Uhm.. wait what?
 Didn’t we put the type in the constructor?